The better part of one day

 - Choose an activity that you enjoy doing with others, such as going out for coffee, going for a bike ride, or watching a movie.
 Set aside some time during the day to complete this activity.

-- Choose an activity that you consider personally important and meaningful, such as helping a neighbor, calling to check in on a sick friend who is sick, or volunteering for a local charitable organization.
+- Choose an activity that you consider personally important and meaningful, such as helping a neighbor, calling to check in on a friend who is sick, or volunteering for a local charitable organization.

 - At the end of the day, record what occurred during and after each of your three activities.
 What did you do, and how did it make you feel?
 Did different activities make you feel different kinds of happiness?
 What feelings or associations linger with you now, after you have completed all of the activities?